josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 Republicans don't believe felons deserve to vote, but they believe _their_ felon deserves to be in the White House.

 When it was time for Obama to appoint a Supreme Court Justice nine months from the end of his term, it was deemed much too close, and the nominee was blocked.
-But then, when Trump appointed one only _four_ months from leaving office, his pick went straight through, no questions asked.
+But when Trump appointed one only _four_ months from leaving office, his pick went straight through, no questions asked.

 They're so pro-shifting-goalposts they even got that same Supreme Court to declare that there _aren't goalposts_ for the President.